ghosind/collection/README.md

     - [`ConcurrentHashSet`](https://pkg.go.dev/github.com/ghosind/collection#ConcurrentHashSet): The thread safe implementation of Set based on Go built-in map structure.

+- `Map`: A object that maps keys to values, and it cannot contain duplicate key.

+    - [`HashMap`](https://pkg.go.dev/github.com/ghosind/collection#HashMap): The implementation of Map based on Go built-in map structure.

 ## Installation

 You can install this package by the following command.